XurxoMF/vs-launcher/docs/get-started/installation/linux.md

 {% step %}
 ### AUR installation

-If you have access to the Arch User Repository (AUR) you may install Vintage Story and its dependencies with [this package](https://aur.archlinux.org/packages/vintagestory).
+If you have access to the Arch User Repository (AUR) you may install Vintage Story and its dependencies with the [vintagestory package](https://aur.archlinux.org/packages/vintagestory).
 For example, using the [yay](https://aur.archlinux.org/packages/yay) AUR helper: ``yay -S vintagestory``
 {% endstep %}
 {% step %}

 ### Manual installation

-If the AUR package is unavaliable or undesired, you may download the Linux tar.gz Archive (full) from your [account section](https://account.vintagestory.at/) on the game's website.
+If the AUR package is unavaliable or undesired, you may download the Linux tar.gz Archive (full) from the [account section](https://account.vintagestory.at/) on the game's website.
-Unpack the archive, and place the folder in a proper location- typically ``/usr/share/vintagestory``.
+Unpack the archive, and place the folder in a valid location- typically ``/usr/share/vintagestory``.
+Consider creating a desktop file and/or symlinking the binary to ``/usr/bin/`` for easy access.
 Now install the dependencies from your system's repositories.
 For Arch, the following command should suffice:
 ``sudo pacman -S dotnet-runtime-7.0 glibc openal opengl-driver``
 {% endstep %}